roys/cewler/README.md

 \* Default strategy

 ### Digging into the code
-If you want to do some tweaking you yourself you can probably find what you want in [src/cewler/constants.py](src/cewler/constants.py) and [src/cewler/spider.py](src/cewler/spider.py)
+If you want to do some tweaking yourself you can probably find what you want in [src/cewler/constants.py](src/cewler/constants.py) and [src/cewler/spider.py](src/cewler/spider.py)

 ## Installation and upgrade
 ### Alternative 1 - installing from PyPI